For MBA candidate Taylore Lunger, St. Bonaventure University was the first college she considered — and the last.

 “Being here has helped me grow in all aspects of my life,” she said.
 “Every professor in every class I’ve had has talked about using values and morals in the business world, and has encouraged me to say yes to opportunities.”

 Among those teachers is Darwin L. King, professor of accounting

 , who helped Lunger step out of her comfort zone early in her undergraduate years.

 “He taught me so much, about professional life and about how to approach being in school,” she said.

 Lunger served as King’s teaching assistant for tax classes and also had the opportunity to co-author a paper with him, along with Dr. Carl Case, professor of business information systems, and Brianna Ragonese, Class of 2020.
 Titled “A Review and Analysis of Fortune 100 Firms’ Identified Risks,” the paper earned Distinguished Research awards at the fall 2019 conference of the Institute of Global Business Research, held in Las Vegas.

 “Presenting in Vegas was an amazing opportunity and something that I continually look back on,” Lunger said.
 “Although intimidating to be presenting in front of experienced professionals and top scholars, it was so rewarding to be a part of teaching them everything we learned along with receiving the feedback that they gave.”

-A provost scholarship recipient, Lunger has been on the on Dean's List each semester, graduated Summa Cum Laude in December 2019 with a BBA in accounting, received the Y.S.
-Pandit Award, received honorable mention for The Accounting Excellence Award, and was inducted into the Beta Gamma Sigma Business Honor Society.
+A Provost Scholarship recipient, Lunger has been on the on dean's list each semester, graduated summa cum laude in December 2019 with a BBA in accounting, received the Y.S.
+Pandit Award and The Accounting Excellence Award (honorable mention), and is part of the Beta Gamma Sigma Business Honor Society.

 Offered an accounting position with XGen Pharmaceuticals DJB, Inc., in Big Flats, New York, this past spring, Lunger has been working full-time while finishing coursework for her MBA.